krabbypattified/asteroids/README.md

 Setting a component's `animationSpeed` will globally modify `speed` so it may be easier to read.

-Animation is another reason why state values must be integers or floats.
+Animation is another reason why state values must be numeric.
 It allows the rendering process to find the closest renderable value to the current state of the object.

 Here is another example to illustrate the capabilities of the animation API: